sgkit-dev/sgkit/docs/getting_started.rst

     # Show statistics for one of the arrays to be used as a filter
     ds_qc.variant_call_rate.to_series().describe()

-    # Build a pipeline that filters on call rate and computes Fst between two populations
+    # Build a pipeline that filters on call rate and computes Fst between two cohorts
     (
         ds
         # Add call rate and other statistics